alfrejivi/circular-spinner-progressbar/README.md

-# We Transfer Assignment
+# Circular Spinner/ProgressBar

-Circular spinner react component.
+Circular Spinner/ProgressBar React Component.
 [Live Demo](https://confident-haibt-6ff93b.netlify.com/)

 ## Description

-This assignment was built using `React + Typescript`, `React Hooks` for state management and `Jest + Enzyme` for testing.
+It's built using `React + Typescript`, `React Hooks` for state management and `Jest + Enzyme` for testing.

-For demo purposes, the main component `<Spinner />` is located in the `src/components/Spinner` folder.
-In case the component would be used in different projects, then it'll need be to published into an `npm package`.
+The main component `<Spinner />` is located in the `src/components/Spinner` folder.

 Please find a basic implementation of the `<Spinner />` component in the `src/views/App.tsx` file.
 It's simulating a loading time with a simple `setTimeout` in order to display the `<ProgressWidget />` component with the main functionality.